Find out the latest news and topics of interest from Dr. James G. Hood, D.D.S., M.A.!

 Archive for the ‘Farm News’ Category

-The Minorca chicken is just one of the many unique and beautiful birds you can see at Spokane’s premiere Petting Farm, brought to you by Mountain Valley View Farm.
-We have both Black and Buff varieties.
+The Dorking is just one of the many unique and beautiful birds you can see at Spokane’s premiere Petting Farm, brought to you by Mountain Valley View Farm.
+We have it in the lovely Silver Gray variety seen above.

-The Langshan chicken is just one of the many unique and beautiful birds you can see at Spokane’s premiere Petting Farm, brought to you by Mountain Valley View Farm.
-We have both black and white varieties.
+The Faverolles chicken is just one of the many unique and beautiful birds you can see at Spokane’s premiere Petting Farm, brought to you by Mountain Valley View Farm.
+We have it in the extremely popular and attractive Salmon variety.